bmansk8/guitar-app/README.md

 ## AWS Amplify
 this project is hosted on aws amplify. click [here](https://master.d3l8o45biaqq60.amplifyapp.com/) to see it running!

+## Utilities used

+HTML, CSS, JavaScript, fontAwesome, eslint, react router, and react bootstrap SIDE NOTE:
+I will try to migrate to bootstrap 5's alpha becomes more stable and or has a full release

 ## Available Scripts

 In the project directory, you can run: